 What is described here are possibilities that may be encountered in the online catalogs.
 The search screen allows the user to search with a Czech or an English interface using a keyword search, or a search by author, title, or subject.
 Boolean operators "and", "or" and "not" can be used for more accurate searching.
 In some of the catalogs the expert search mode allows limiting by date and language of publication.
 After retrieving a set of results, further limiting or arranging of the results is possible.
 Browsing the alphabetical index is also an option.
 In some catalogs the question mark can be used for truncation of search terms.
 The searches do require Czech fonts.
 Below is an image of the beginning of the search results for author Vladislav Vancura.

 KATIF is a group of scanned card catalogs.
 Each one has its own description of content, but they are mostly for searching older materials.
 For example, the first General Catalog spans items published from 1501 through 1950.
-The cards are in .tif format, so a free plug-in may need to be installed for viewing.
+The cards are in .tif format.
 These catalogs do not require fonts because there is no search capability.
 Access is by zooming down through alphabetical headings.
 These catalogs are main entry catalogs, meaning that they are arranged by the author or if there is no author, by title.
 If an item is listed under the author, it will not be listed under the title as well.
 In some catalogs titles are listed under the first significant noun.
 In addition to the general catalogs, there are also catalogs of music, of literature on librarianship, a catalog for the Slavonic Library, and a catalog of the Rusky zahranicni historicky archivy.

 Praha: Statni knihovna CSSR-Narodni knihovna v Praze, 1956-1972 and 1990-96.